 Marketing and sales teams have traditionally sat in silos, sometimes working against each other or duplicating efforts.
 Dramatic changes in online activities and the convergence of the B2C and B2B buyer behaviors have drastically altered the buying journey.
 B2B marketers are having to rapidly adjust and find new ways to meet their buyers where they are.

 Gone are the days when business was conducted only during business hours.
 Today's buyers require companies to be always on, provide constant access to marketing that is informative and self-guided, while often completely avoiding human interaction.
-Sales and marketing teams are having to synergize and work closely together to maximize sales velocity.
+Sales and marketing teams are having to synergise and work closely together to maximise sales velocity.
 Simply having a great product and a great website is no longer enough.

 Partnership marketing allows brands to have an infinite number of advocates acting as an extension of their brand around the clock, exponentially expanding the reach and effectiveness of their marketing dollars.
 It is virtually impossible for any brand to always be at the right place at the right time for their buyers' decision-making process, especially in a cost-effective way.
 By embracing partnerships, the likelihood of reaching that high-intent buyer when they are considering and ready to buy is significantly increased.